What If You Suddenly Lost Your Income due to Sickness/Injury

 Statistics used provided by Manulife Financial, December 2008

 We highly recommend that you seek the expert advice of a licensed disability insurance agent before considering a policy as policy terms and options can vary greatly from policy to policy.
-We have access to the best disability insurance quotes from top rated insurance companies in Canada.
+We have access to key person disability insurance products from top rated insurance companies in Canada.
 If you are an independent contractor or self-employed tradesman or professional and do not have disability insurance coverage, what is protecting your income?

 A serious injury or illness that keeps you from working for an extended period of time can be financially devastating when you consider that: